“The moment someone asks you to pay money to release money… you’re no longer dealing with a business — you’re dealing with a scam.”

 When Ron pushed back and refused to keep paying, the situation didn’t resolve — it escalated.

-Instead of releasing funds, new explanations were introduced.
+Instead of releasing funds, the explanations began to change.

-He was presented with documents that he now believes were fabricated.
-New entities were brought into the conversation.
-Responsibility was redirected.
-The narrative changed depending on the question being asked.
+He was presented with documents he now believes were fabricated.
+New entities appeared in the conversation.
+Responsibility shifted depending on who was being questioned.
+The story never stayed the same for long.

 Each time, there was a reason the money couldn’t be released.